platypusperry23/intent-recognition-system/README.md

 # intent-recognition-system

-# This is currently just a prototype am working on this.
+# Currently just a prototype am working on this.
 Work In Progress !!
 Currenlty this works on
 Python3.8.10 (arm64)